-The audit schedule identifies audits and advisory services projected to be in process as of the end of fiscal year 2014, as well as the audits proposed to commence and be completed in the first half of fiscal year 2015.
+The audit schedule identifies audits and consultations projected to be in process as of the end of fiscal year 2015, as well as the audits proposed to commence and be completed in the first two quarters of fiscal year 2016.

 Flexibility is an inherently accepted part of the audit plan to accommodate management requests and other unanticipated priorities that may arise throughout the year.
 Because of these factors, time is reserved for unplanned activity.
-In addition, consulting opportunities for Internal Audit are included.

-Unless input received during the June 18, 2014 audit committee meeting indicates otherwise, Internal Audit will adopt the audit schedule in directing its efforts in fiscal year 2015.
+Unless input received during the June 3, 2015 audit committee meeting indicates otherwise, Internal Audit will adopt the audit schedule in directing its efforts in fiscal year 2016.
 The percentage of completion of the audit schedule will be presented in Internal Audit's annual report, to be issued after the end of the fiscal year and presented to the audit committee in the fall.

-Counsel to the Board of Regents, Management, and Other Constituents
+Consultations to the Board of Regents, Management, and Other Constituents

 Internal Audit will be responsive to management requests for advisory services.
 It will also continue to seek opportunities to become involved in planning committees, policy and guideline development, and other university strategic efforts in order to promote internal controls, quality processes, and the alignment of resources early in the planning and implementation stages.
-The up-front involvement of audit expertise as processes, policies and procedures are developed provides an opportunity for proactive risk mitigation before they become operational.
+The up-front involvement of audit expertise as processes, policies, and procedures are developed provides an opportunity for proactive risk mitigation before they become operational.
 Earlier introduction of sound business practices will reduce rework, retraining, and constituent dissatisfaction.

-Internal Audit supports proliferating university-wide best practices, as well as redirecting piecemeal and/or special purpose efforts to adopt more efficient integrated cross-departmental, campus or university applications.
-Such an approach helps to assure new processes, policies, and procedures will have the desired effect before being relied upon to achieve an objective.
-Since the maintenance of objectivity is imperative, Internal Audit's advisory services will not include active decision-making and implementation, but rather the contribution of meaningful data and insight to those charged with making decisions and implementing them.
+As maintenance of objectivity is essential, Internal Audit's consultative services will not include active decision-making and implementation, but rather the contribution of meaningful data and insight to those charged with making decisions and implementing them.